FAQ – Covid-19 Moderna Booster for 2023

 Additionally, get vaccinated and boosted.
 Vaccines are still very effective at preventing serious illnesses and hospitalization from COVID-19, even against the new variants.

-although most people have stopped using masks, if you feel more comfortable wearing one when outside, by all means, do, especially when in crowded areas.
+Although most people have stopped using masks, if you feel more comfortable wearing one when outside, by all means, do, especially when in crowded areas.

 Who are Most Affected?